Dave-Bb/SnakeGame/README.md

 Game settings are handled by GameSettings found in ScriptableObject/GameSettings
 - Set up for player 1 and player 2
 - Game board size and color schemes

-Player input is set up inthe Player Control Sceheme objects found in /ScriptableObject/PlayerInput
+Player input is set up inthe Player Control Scheme objects found in /ScriptableObject/PlayerInput

 Input for Player 1
 - Up, Down, Left, Right